Shaken, not stirred: Sean Connery

-The shaken martini is mentioned twice in the first Bond film Dr. No (1962).
-When Bond (Sean Connery) has presumably ordered a drink from room service to his hotel room, it is mixed by a waiter (Frank Singuineau), who says "one medium dry vodka martini mixed like you said, sir, but not stirred."
+The shaken martini is mentioned twice in the Bond film Dr. No (1962).
+When Bond (Sean Connery) has presumably ordered a drink from room service, it is mixed by a waiter (Frank Singuineau), who says, "One medium dry vodka martini mixed like you said, sir, not stirred."
 (A slice of lime was in the bottom of the glass.)
-Later, Dr. Julius No (Joseph Wiseman) presents Bond with a drink—"A medium dry vodka martini, lemon peel.
+Later, Dr. Julius No (Joseph Wiseman) presents Bond with a drink—"A medium dry martini, lemon peel.
 Shaken, not stirred."
-(Note that "and" has been dropped.)

 Bond did not vocally order one himself until Goldfinger (1964), as: "A martini.
-Shaken, not stirred.".
+Shaken, not stirred."

-In the 1967 film You Only Live Twice, Bond's contact, Dikko Henderson (Charles Gray), prepares a martini for Bond and says, "That's, um, stirred not shaken.
+In the 1967 film You Only Live Twice, Bond's contact, Dikko Henderson (Charles Gray), prepares a martini for Bond and says, "That's, um, stirred, not shaken.
 That was right, wasn't it?"
 To which Bond replies politely, "Perfect."

 George Lazenby

-In George Lazenby's only film as Bond, On Her Majesty's Secret Service, Bond never actually orders himself a drink, but when he meets Marc-Ange Draco (Gabriele Ferzetti) for the first time, Draco tells his assistant, Olympe (Virginia North), to get a dry martini for Bond.
+In George Lazenby's only film as Bond, On Her Majesty's Secret Service, Bond never actually orders himself a drink.
+Still, when he meets Marc-Ange Draco (Gabriele Ferzetti) for the first time, Draco tells his assistant, Olympe (Virginia North), to get a dry martini for Bond.
 Draco then adds, "Shaken, not stirred."